Form I-485 Processing Time Guide for 2025

 Form I-485 Timeline & Process Steps

 After submitting Form I-485 to USCIS, your adjustment of status application will go through several key stages.
 Below is a breakdown of what typically happens at each step, based on standard processing timelines.
 These steps correspond with the summary shown in the Quick-Glance Timeline above.
+To ensure your application is complete and avoid delays, refer to our I-485 document checklist.

 1. Receipt Notice (Form I-797C)